-Join Chad Chelius for an in-depth discussion in this video Mission Control, part of Up and Running with Mac OS X Mountain Lion.
+Join Chad Chelius for an in-depth discussion in this video Mission Control, part of Learning Mac OS X Mountain Lion.

 Mission Control is a centralized area for managing open application windows on your Mac.
 As you work with more and more applications, the process of keeping track of open windows and the like becomes more complex.
 Mission Control aims to simplify that process.
 Let me show you how it works.
 In the Finder, we can come down to the Dock at the bottom of the screen, and you'll notice that we have an icon for Mission Control.
 Now, if you have sort of customized your icon, you can always add it in by finding Mission Control in your Applications folder, located right here.
 So, just drag that down and drop it in here and you can access it once again from the Dock.